EdulaneDotCo/Mastering-Express.js/README.md

    1. Engage in simulated technical and behavioral interviews.
    1. Receive constructive feedback from peers or mentors.
    1. Identify areas for improvement and practice accordingly.
-   1. **Real-Time Project:** Conduct mock interviews with peers or mentors and revise based on feedback.
+   1. **Applied Project:** Conduct mock interviews with peers or mentors and revise based on feedback.
 1. **Best Practices:** Prepare thoroughly, practice under timed conditions, and use feedback to improve.
 1. **Practice Exercises:** Participate in multiple mock interviews and review feedback.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on interview practice.